 A basic question, but you’d be surprised by how many people don’t know the answer.
-The answer, however, will depend on exactly where you live.
+The answer, however, will depend on what kind of driver you are and where exactly you live.

 Most states require liability coverage.
 This covers costs related to any injuries, deaths, or damage resulting from an accident.
 Some states also required uninsured or underinsured motorist protection.